RyanT5/ryanschuller.com/content/projects/compsoc.md

 date: 2019-10-16
 draft: false
 cover: "/thumbnails/compsoc.jpg"
-coverAlt: "The CompSoc logo which consists of the word written in a pixel font called Fipps with Comp in black and Soc in red.
-The background is white."
+coverAlt: "The CompSoc logo which consists of the word written in a pixel font called Fipps with Comp in black and Soc in red on a white background."
 live: ""
 source: ""
 ---